 Minnesota Law requires that every student age five (kindergarten) through age 16 attend school, and Stonebridge World School recognizes that daily attendance is CRITICAL to academic achievement.

 Buses arrive at 8:50 and school starts promptly at 9:00 AM.
 Students who arrive after 9:00 will be considered tardy.
-Breakfast will not be served past 9:00 so that classes may begin their Morning Meetings at 9:15.
+Breakfast will not be served past 9:15, so that classes may begin their Morning Meeting on time.
 The only exception is if a bus arrives late we will then make accommodations for breakfast.
 If a student does arrive late to school, he or she must go to the office and get a pass.
 Three tardies count as one unexcused absence.

 Illness: Please call the school each day that your child is ill or send a note upon their return.
 After three missed days, the school will require a doctor’s note as verification of illness.